 Erin works extremely hard at therapy, both at home and at therapy centers in order to regain as much function as she possibly can.
 Erin now visits many specialists to manage everything that goes along with spinal cord injuries.
 She will eventually be fitted with different devices and braces to help her sit and stand.

 Now, there is a devastating addendum to their story.
 Taylor was diagnosed with a benign tumor on her spinal cord when she was 3 years old.
 The tumor was causing her spinal cord to be tethered; without surgery she would be paralyzed from her waist down.
 Her parents turned to an “amazing” pediatric neurosurgeon at Children’s National Medical Center to remove the tumor and detether her cord.
 Although Taylor lost some function in her right leg as well as in her bowel and bladder, her can-do-anything attitude keeps her busy splashing in the pool and playing outside with her twin sisters, Erin and Jade.
 Although her cord could continue to become retethered until she is done growing.

 Every six weeks the Buckles girls arrive in Baltimore for two weeks of therapy at Kennedy Krieger Institute.
 Erin fights to stand and Taylor fights to remain standing.
 And, that’s where we enter the story.
 There is nothing more uplifting than meeting the girls at the front door when they arrive at our Ronald McDonald House, their “second home.”
 Not one girl pauses at the front desk to check in for they know where they’re going and how to get there.
 For the most part they own our suite and our hearts.

-Melissa and Kevin have endured unfathomable medical challenges.
+Melissa has endured unfathomable medical challenges.
 At the least they face an uncertain future maneuvered by hope for medical miracles.
 Yet, in the midst of it all, they have created a family so full of love that they radiate a beautiful bliss.